Español | 日本語

 Nucleic acid synthesis

-The synthesis of nucleic acids from precursors thymidine and purines is dependent on folate coenzymes.
+Synthesis of nucleic acids from the precursors, thymidine and purines, is dependent on folate coenzymes.
 The de novo thymidylate (dTMP) biosynthesis pathway involves three enzymes: dihydrofolate reductase (DHFR), serine hydroxymethyltransferase (SHMT), and thymidylate synthase (TYMS) (Figure 3).
 PLP serves as a coenzyme for SHMT, which catalyzes the simultaneous conversions of serine to glycine and tetrahydrofolate (THF) to 5,10-methylene THF.
 The latter molecule is the one-carbon donor for the generation of dTMP from deoxyuridine monophosphate (dUMP) by TYMS.

 Figure 3.
 De Novo Thymidylate Biosynthesis.
 Folate coenzymes are essential intermediates in the synthesis of nucleic acid precursors thymidine and purines.
 Thymidylate biosynthesis pathway involves three enzymes: dihydrofolate reductase, serine hydroxymethyltransferase, and thymidylate synthase.
 Pyridoxal 5'-phosphate (PLP), a vitamin B6 coenzyme, is required by serine hydroxymethyltransferase, which uses serine as a one-carbon donor for the generation of 5,10-methylenetetrahydrofolate (5,10-methylene THF) from THF.
 5,10-methylene THF is then used in both methionine transmethylation cycle (not shown in the figure) and thymidylate biosynthesis.